pnp/cli-microsoft365/docs/docs/cmd/spo/term/term-list.md

 ## Options

+`-u, --webUrl [webUrl]`
+: If specified, allows you to list terms from the tenant term store as well as the sitecollection specific term store.
+Defaults to the tenant admin site.

 `--termGroupId [termGroupId]`
 : ID of the term group where the term set is located.
-Specify `termGroupId` or `termGroupName` but not both
+Specify `termGroupId` or `termGroupName` but not both.

 `--termGroupName [termGroupName]`
 : Name of the term group where the term set is located.
-Specify `termGroupId` or `termGroupName` but not both
+Specify `termGroupId` or `termGroupName` but not both.

 `--termSetId [termSetId]`
 : ID of the term set for which to retrieve terms.
-Specify `termSetId` or `termSetName` but not both
+Specify `termSetId` or `termSetName` but not both.

 `--termSetName [termSetName]`
 : Name of the term set for which to retrieve terms.
-Specify `termSetId` or `termSetName` but not both
+Specify `termSetId` or `termSetName` but not both.

 `--includeChildTerms`
 : If specified, child terms are loaded as well.